 The practice is not directly involved in care during birth – this is arranged with the midwives and the hospital.
 Women are able to choose where they would like to give birth, including in hospital or at home.
 Your midwife will discuss these options with you.

 The vaccine is free, safe and very effective.
-The most effective time to have it is between 28 and 38 weeks (between 28 and 32 weeks is the ideal time).
+You should have the vaccine between 28 and 38 weeks between 28 and 32 weeks is the ideal time.

 If you have any questions or concerns about the vaccine please talk to your midwife.

 To get the vaccine just make an appointment with the practice nurse.